basalem/Data-Science-Projects/Predicting_Apple_Stocks_with_Pyspark_ML/README.md

 ### Model Comparison
 Performing time series analysis means that implementing regression model.
 For that, there are a lot of regression evaluation metrics such as MSE, RMSE MAE, R2 and SMAPE.
 For this project in all models, SMAPE metric was chosen as criteria to judge.

 All the 4 machine learning models were trained with 9 features where some of them were engineered and others were imported into the data.
-As can be seen from figure 8, most of the models have close SMAPE values, however, there are some models outperformed others.
+As can be seen from below figure, most of the models have close SMAPE values, however, there are some models outperformed others.
 - 1Day, 5 Days and 10 Days price forecasting: Linear Regression outperform other models.
 -  21 Days and 63 Days price forecasting: Trees outperform Linear Regression.
 - 21 Days price forecasting: Random Forest out perform Decision Tree and Gradient Boosting.